-Since “Hamilton,” the hit musical following the peaks and valleys of Alexander Hamilton’s life, graced broadway beginning in August 2015, Alexander Hamilton, born in 1755, found a revival in pop culture.
+Since “Hamilton,” the hit musical following the peaks and valleys of Alexander Hamilton’s life, graced Broadway in August 2015, Alexander Hamilton, born in 1755, found a revival in pop culture.
 Few, however, know the secrets of the house some believe to be the only home Hamilton owned: Hamilton Grange.

 1. Hamilton Grange has moved twice